SAP-samples/teched2025-IN260/exercises/Exercise_01.md

 ![IN260 Figure 01.07](assets/IN260_01.07.png)

-## Step  8 - Add a second Identifier do Group Identifier
+## Step  8 - Add a second Identifier to the Identifier Group
 Add a second identifier in the same group
-- (a) Open the details view of the group identifier
+- (a) Open the details view of the identifier group
 - (b) Click on the **Add** button.
 - (c) Enter the values:
   - Identification: `E2-XX`, and